 Indiana University Bloomington Evaluation Services and Testing (BEST) oversees the administration of the Biology Exemption Exam and Calculus Placement Exam in cooperation with the Departments of Biology and Mathematics respectively.
 These undergraduate-level exams are optional and should be taken only if the student does not have prior academic credit or credit-by-testing for Biology-E 111/E 112, Biology-L 111/L 112, and/or Math-M 211.

-Each exam is one hour and may be taken in person at a scheduled time in and around Welcome Week prior to the start of Fall Semester 2020.
-New students will receive information on their New Student Orientation confirmation page from the Office of First Year Experience Programs regarding scheduled testing opportunities and any required registration procedures.
+Each exam is one hour and may be taken in person at a scheduled time during Weeks of Welcome and through the start of Fall Semester 2020.

-After Welcome Week, currently-enrolled students needing the Biology Exemption Exam should contact the Department of Biology Academic Advising Office to obtain permission to take the Biology Exemption Exam.
+After August 29, currently-enrolled students needing the Biology Exemption Exam should contact the Department of Biology Academic Advising Office to obtain permission to take the Biology Exemption Exam.
 Students who still need to take the Calculus Placement Exam should review the Department of Mathematics Calculus Placement and Exemption Exams website to identify alternate testing opportunities later in the semester.